Larry Kramer used voice, pen to raise consciousness on AIDS

 In July 2013, Kramer married his longtime partner, architect David Webster, in the intensive care unit of NYU Langone Medical Center, where Kramer had been recovering from surgery for a bowel obstruction.
 He had set up wedding plans before his health emergency and wouldn’t let that stop him.

-Associated Press reporters Hillel Italie and David Crary contributed to this report.
+Associated Press reporters Lauran Neergaard, Hillel Italie and David Crary contributed to this report.

 Mark Kennedy is at http://twitter.com/KennedyTwits